Hana-Rawhiti Maipi-Clarke: 2024 haka protest

 On 14 November 2024, Maipi-Clarke protested the Treaty Principles Bill in New Zealand's parliament.
 If passed, the bill would define principles of the treaty between Māori and The Crown.
 Māori groups and critics of the bill have argued that the bill would disrupt established interpretations of the treaty and undermine traditional Māori rights.
 Maipi-Clarke stated her party's voting position; six votes opposed.
-She then tore her copy of the bill in half during its first reading in Parliament, while leading the haka "Ka Mate".
+She then tore her copy of the bill in two during its first reading in Parliament, while leading the haka "Ka Mate".
 Following this, the Speaker, Gerry Brownlee, suspended Parliament for 20 minutes as well as naming Maipi-Clarke for her actions, suspending her from Parliament for 24 hours.
 Video of the haka received hundreds of millions of views online.
 On 10 December 2024, Brownlee referred Maipi-Clarke along with Te Pāti Māori co-leaders Rawiri Waititi and Debbie Ngarewa-Packer, and Labour MP Peeni Henare to the Privileges Committee for their involvement in the haka during the first reading of the Treaty Principles Bill.

 On 1 April 2025, Maipi-Clarke, Waititi and Ngarewa-Packer declined to appear before the Privileges Committee, claiming they had been denied key legal rights such as a joint hearing, restrictions on their legal representation Christopher Finlayson, expert testimony from tikanga expert Tā Pou Temara denied, hearing scheduling conflicts being ignored and concerns about disciplinary action against Maipi-Clarke.
-On 2 April, Chairperson of the Privileges Committee Judith Collins confirmed that the privileges hearing would proceed regardless of whether the three TPM MPs turned up.
+On 2 April, Chairperson of the Privileges Committee Judith Collins confirmed that the privileges hearing would proceed regardless of whether or not the three TPM MPs turned up.
 In response, Te Pāti Māori's leadership announced that the trio would boycott the hearing and hold their own "alternative independent hearing," dismissing the Privileges Committee as a "kangaroo court."

 On 14 May, the Privileges Committee recommended censuring Maipi-Clarke, Ngarewa-Packer and Waititi for "acting in a manner that could have the effect of intimidating a member of the House in the discharge of their duty" during the haka protest.
 They recommended Maipi-Clarke be suspended from Parliament for seven days and the two co-leaders be suspended for 21 days.
 In response, she denounced the suspension as "grossly unjust, unfair and unwarranted… This was not about process, this became personal".
 Parliament must vote on whether to implement the punishment.
 On 20 May 2025, Parliament adopted Leader of the House Chris Bishop's motion that the parliamentary debate on the TPM MPs' suspension be delayed until 5 June, allowing them to participate in the budget debate on 22 May.
 On 5 June, parliament voted to suspend Maipi-Clarke for seven days and Ngarewa-Packer and Waititi for 21 days.